(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Our bodies can't do this if we're busy digesting breakfast.

-If you ever received a colonoscopy then you already know what I'm talking about.
+If you ever received a colonoscopy then you already know why the body would require a reserve of energy.

 (unhealthy colon vs. clean colon)